New Light Species and the CMB: Models

 \subsection{Spin-$0$: Goldstone boson}

 The first possibility for new light species is a spinless scalar boson.
 However, the mass of any new scalar particle is generically sensitive to quantum contributions resulting from interactions.
 While supersymmetry could potentially preserve the naturalness of scalar masses, the observed particle spectrum indicates that any couplings between the SM and new light scalars would mediate supersymmetry-breaking mass terms significant enough to require fine-tuning.
 The only viable symmetry which can protect the mass term of such light scalar bosons is then a shift symmetry, $\phi \rightarrow \phi + \epsilon$.
 This is precisely the symmetry present in the Goldstone modes of a spontaneously broken global symmetry.
 In the limit of an exact global symmetry, the mass of the corresponding Goldstone boson is restricted to be zero, with any quantum corrections forbidden by the symmetry.
 Even if the symmetry is inexact, the mass of the pseudo-Goldstone is proportional to the symmetry-breaking terms in the original Lagrangian, rather than the cutoff of the effective theory.
 We therefore restrict ourselves to the study of Goldstone bosons, as other theories of light scalars are generically tuned and unnatural.
+These particles arise in many theories, such as the QCD axion and the so-called `String Axiverse' of string compactifications \cite{Arvanitaki:2009fg}.